Ohio Cottage Food Law: Do You Need Food Safety Training?

 In contrast, you cannot make and sell foods that require time or temperature controls to keep them safe, such as cheesecake, salsa, and cream cheese frosting under Ohio’s cottage food law, unless you have a home bakery license.

 Ohio requires that you sell your goods directly to people in the state from your home, but you can also sell through grocery stores, registered farm markets, and festivals or celebrations that last seven days or fewer.
-You can also sell your goods to be used for food preparation in a resturant.
+You can also sell your goods to be used for food preparation in a restaurant.

 Do you need food safety training to sell homemade food in Ohio?